dkvz/dkvz-blog-backend/README.md

 - [ ] I should really learn to use Cow<str>, looks like they key to have incredibly memory efficient yet complex string operations.
 - [ ] In article_import.rs, the whole loop in "files" that saves to DB should be a Tokio blocking task.
 - [ ] I learned so much about Rust working on this that I could probably review all the earlier parts of the code and make most of it better.
+- [ ] When importing an article or short that is unpublished, I still insert all of the fulltext data.
+Unfortunately this has no easy solution because of how I'm doing things.

 - [ ] Add an image to the RSS feed:
 ```xml
 <image>